gitlabhq/gitlab-runner/docs/executors/instance.md

 ## Prepare the environment

-To prepare the environment, you must:

-1. Install a fleeting plugin.
-1. Create an Amazon Machine Image.

-### Install a fleeting plugin

-To prepare your environment for autoscaling, install the AWS fleeting plugin.
-The fleeting plugin targets the platform that you want to autoscale on.
-The AWS fleeting plugin is an [Experiment](https://docs.gitlab.com/ee/policy/alpha-beta-support.html).
+To prepare your environment for autoscaling, first select a fleeting plugin that will enable scaling for your target platform.

+The AWS and GCP fleeting plugins are an [Experiment](https://docs.gitlab.com/ee/policy/alpha-beta-support.html).

+You can find our other official plugins [here](https://gitlab.com/gitlab-org/fleeting).

+### Installation

+::Tabs

+:::TabTitle AWS

 To install the AWS plugin:

 1. [Download the binary](https://gitlab.com/gitlab-org/fleeting/fleeting-plugin-aws/-/releases) for your host platform.
+1. Ensure that the plugin binaries are discoverable through the PATH environment variable.

+:::TabTitle GCP

+To install the GCP plugin:

+1. [Download the binary](https://gitlab.com/gitlab-org/fleeting/fleeting-plugin-googlecompute/-/releases) for your host platform.
-1. Ensure that the plugin binaries are discoverable through the `PATH` environment variable.
+1. Ensure that the plugin binaries are discoverable through the PATH environment variable.

+::EndTabs

-### Create an Amazon Machine Image
+### Create CI job image

+The instances that fleeting provisions are used for each job's environment.

-Create an Amazon Machine Image (AMI) that includes the following:
+An Amazon Machine Image (AMI) or GCP Custom Image should include the following:

 - Dependencies required by the CI jobs you plan to run
 - Git